MaxLeap/Docs/en/Android/Guide/CloudData.md

 ### Users in the Data Browser

-The User class is a special class that is dedicated to storing LASUser objects.
+The User class is a special class that is dedicated to storing LCUser objects.
 In the data browser, you'll see a little person icon next to the User class:

 ## Roles

 As your app grows in scope and user-base, you may find yourself needing more coarse-grained control over access to pieces of your data than user-linked ACLs can provide.
-To address this requirement, LAS supports a form of Role-based Access Control.
-Roles provide a logical way of grouping users with common access privileges to your LAS data.
+To address this requirement, LC supports a form of Role-based Access Control.
+Roles provide a logical way of grouping users with common access privileges to your LC data.
 Roles are named objects that contain users and other roles.
 Any permission granted to a role is implicitly granted to its users as well as to the users of any roles that it contains.

 For example, in your application with curated content, you may have a number of users that are considered "Moderators" and can modify and delete content created by other users.
 You may also have a set of users that are "Administrators" and are allowed all of the same privileges as Moderators, but can also modify the global settings for the application.
 By adding users to these roles, you can ensure that new users can be made moderators or administrators, without having to manually grant permission to every resource for each user.

-We provide a specialized class called LASRole that represents these role objects in your client code.
-LASRole is a subclass of LASObject, and has all of the same features, such as a flexible schema, automatic persistence, and a key value interface.
-All the methods that are on LASObject also exist on LASRole.
-The difference is that LASRole has some additions specific to management of roles.
+We provide a specialized class called LCRole that represents these role objects in your client code.
+LCRole is a subclass of LCObject, and has all of the same features, such as a flexible schema, automatic persistence, and a key value interface.
+All the methods that are on LCObject also exist on LCRole.
+The difference is that LCRole has some additions specific to management of roles.

 ### Properties

-LASRole has several properties that set it apart from LASObject:
+LCRole has several properties that set it apart from LCObject:

 name: The name for the role.
 This value is required, and can only be set once as a role is being created.
 The name must consist of alphanumeric characters, spaces, -, or _.
 This name will be used to identify the Role without needing its objectId.
 users: A relation to the set of users that will inherit permissions granted to the containing role.